-As college tuition nationwide increases each year, we at Watson recognize that this is not a system that has the best interests of students at its core.
-Through generous financial aid and innovative financing options, we are committed to making sure finances are never a barrier to a Watson education.
+Through generous scholarships and innovative financing options, we are committed to ensuring finances are never a barrier to the Watson experience.
 Here’s how we do it.

-While a Watson education is an extremely personalized experience – from weekly mentor meetings to workshops and one-on-ones with renowned entrepreneurs – we strive to keep tuition as low as possible and offer generous scholarships and financing options to make Watson accessible to students from different economic backgrounds.
+The Watson education is an extremely personalized experience – from weekly mentor meetings to tailored workshops, out of state travel, and one-on-ones with renowned entrepreneurs.
+We offer generous scholarships, fellowships and financing options to make Watson accessible to students from all economic backgrounds.
 While tuition remains similar at both the Boca and Boulder locations, room and board is specific to each institute.

 Income Sharing Basics